 Jvani is a global health and development professional specializing in family planning sexual and reproductive health promotion.
-She currently works on emergency preparedness communication and planning in west Africa.
-Her academic and professional work center around gender equitable development solutions that promote normative change and sustainability.
-She is pursuing her Master’s in Development Practice with an emphasis on global health from the University of California, Berkeley.
-Jvani is also currently a member of the Social and Behavior Change Communication Team in the Global Health Bureau at the United States Agency for International Development (USAID).
+She currently works on emergency preparedness communication and planning in West Africa.
+Her academic and professional work centers around gender-equitable development solutions that promote normative change and sustainability.
+She is pursuing her master’s degree in Development Practice with an emphasis on global health from the University of California, Berkeley.
+Jvani is also currently a member of the Social and Behavior Change Communication Team in the Global Health Bureau of the United States Agency for International Development (USAID).
 In this role, Jvani provides technical support to health communications projects that aim to change behavior in the areas of adolescent sexual and reproductive health, family planning and reproductive health, infectious disease control and prevention, and maternal and child health.

 We would like to stay in touch with you.
 Please sign up for updates to discover ways you can participate in the work of Drawdown.